adamcath/awsfs/README.rst

 This package provides a filesystem-like interface to Amazon Web Services.

-It is in early development and only provides read access to a few services (currently ec2, dynamodb, elb, and s3).
+It is in early development and only provides read access to a few services (currently iam, ec2, elb, dynamodb, and s3).

 .. |Build Status| image:: https://travis-ci.org/adamcath/awsfs.svg?branch=master
     :target: https://travis-ci.org/adamcath/awsfs